-- 5.6.1 In July 2017, the Government announced that new diesel and petrol cars and vans will be banned in the UK from 2040 to help tackle air pollution.
+- 4.6.1 In July 2017, the Government announced that new diesel and petrol cars and vans will be banned in the UK from 2040 to help tackle air pollution.
 This steers a transition from diesel and petrol fuelled cars towards electric powered cars, with some commentators estimating this is most likely to increase exponentially between 2020s and 2030s.
-As such, new development proposals should not only be mindful of this, but should support and enable this transition. - 5.6.2 The NPPF states that there is an overall need to reduce the use of high-emission vehicles.
-Ownership of ultra low emission vehicles (ULEVs) has increased exponentially over recent year with over 70,000 such vehicles now registered in the UK, an increase of 55,000 over a two year period (Q3 2014 Q3 2016).
+As such, new development proposals should not only be mindful of this, but should support and enable this transition. - 4.6.2 The NPPF states that there is an overall need to reduce the use of high-emission vehicles.
+Ownership of ultra low emission vehicles3 (ULEVs) has increased exponentially over recent year with over 70,000 such vehicles now registered in the UK, an increase of 55,000 over a two year period (Q3 2014 Q3 2016).
 Within the district there are 157 ULEVs registered (DFT Vehicle Licensing Statistics, Q3 2016).
-The Council's Energy Strategy (2014-2019)
+The Council's Energy Strategy (2014-2019) acknowledges that the district has relatively few charging points and sets out the Council's commitment to installing EV charging points across the district on council property. - 4.6.3 For the purposes of this document, an Electric Vehicle (EV) is considered as any road vehicle with a battery that is intended to be charged from mains electricity.
+Therefore, plug-in hybrid, extended range EVs and pure electric EVs are all included under the definition of EV used in this document. - 4.6.4 The Joint Core Strategy contains specific policies that relate to the Whitehill Bordon Regeneration Area.
+Policy CSWB18 'Low Carbon Vehicles' states that 'development proposals will promote the use of low-carbon vehicles, including electric vehicles and other alternative low-carbon fuel technology, to reduce the carbon emissions resulting from the development.
+The development will promote and deliver the necessary infrastructure to support electric vehicles and alternative fuel travel'.

-&lt;sup>3 refers to electric, plug-in hybrid and hydrogen fuel-cell vehicles.
+3 refers to electric, plug-in hybrid and hydrogen fuel-cell vehicles.